renuy/docs-cluster-essentials/deploy.md

     Where:

-    - `TANZUNET-REGISTRY-USERNAME` is your username of the VMware Tanzu Network.
+    - `BROADCOM-REGISTRY-USERNAME` is your username of the Broadcom registry.
-    - `TANZUNET-REGISTRY-PASSWORD` is your password of the VMware Tanzu Network.
+    - `BROADCOM-REGISTRY-PASSWORD` is your token of the Broadcom registry.
     - `MY-REGISTRY` is your air-gapped container registry.
     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.